ripplingsnake/Nobara-SteamOS-For-ROG-Ally/INSTALL INSTRUCTIONS.md

 Sudo dnf install handygccs

 it will ask you if you want to install clcik yes.
 Now your controls are working.
+After a reboot

 #################################################################